nuwans/nuwans/README.md

 ## Hi there 👋

-I am a software engineer with a vast array of knowledge in many different front end and back end languages, responsive frameworks, database technologies, cloud technologies and best and most applicable code practices available in the industry.
-During my 8 years (And counting)  of industry i always tried to deliver best available solution for the clients.
-And i always succeeded.
+I am a software engineer with a vast array of knowledge in many different front-end and back-end languages, responsive frameworks, database technologies, cloud technologies, and the best and most applicable code practices available in the industry.
+During my 8 years (And counting)  in the industry I always tried to deliver the best available solution for the clients.
+And I always succeeded.

 ### Skills And Technologies

-Javascript, Node Js, Express Js, NestJs, React Js, Redux, Css, HTML, MongoDB, Elastic Search, Redis, PostgreSql, Docker, Microservices, API Integration, Serverless, AWS and Devops.
+Javascript, Node Js, Express Js, NestJs, React Js, Redux, CSS, HTML, MongoDB, Elastic Search, Redis, PostgreSQL, Docker, Microservices, API Integration, Serverless, AWS, and DevOps.

-### Experiance
+### Experience

-## Virtual capital technologies - New Zealand (Jun-2015 - Precent)
+## Virtual capital technologies - New Zealand (Jun-2015 - present)

-Currently Working on a web based workflow managment system.
+Currently Working on a web-based workflow management system.

 #### Technologies
 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)